-Hue Vietnam is often a stopping point for those travelers making there from North-South or South-North.
+Hue Vietnam is often a stopping point for those travelers making their way from North-South or South-North.
 Many tourists make a stop for a day or two to take a look at the ancient city.
-The biggest draw here is the Citadel, which is a Chinese style town and settlement dating back to the 1800’s.
+The biggest draw here is the Citadel, which is a Chinese style town and settlement dating back to the 1800s.

 Hue Vietnam Basics:

 You have several options from buses, trains, planes, and taxis.
 We flew due to the time it would have taken on a bus and the flight was really cheap.
 There is an airport in Hue but at the time of our flight it was closed, so we flew into Danang and then took a 2-hour bus to Hue.

 For a detailed list of how to get from Danang to Hue click here.
 Our flight was under $50USD with luggage per person and took only 1 hour from Ho Chi Minh City.
 Once we landed in Danang it was 100,000 VD from the airport to the bus terminal, and then 60,000 for the bus to hue, and 30,000 from the bus stop in Hue to our hotel.

 Make sure to always ask for a metered taxi, otherwise, you will pay much much more than needed.
 You could easily get a private taxi right from Danang airport to Hue, think we heard the price down to 1,000,0000 but I know this could be negotiated down further we didn’t try.

 Lots of people take the sleeper buses, and they sell single-ride tickets or open tickets that will include your legs around the whole country.
 Lot’s of people recommended Sinh Cafe, we didn’t use them so unsure.
 I get car sick easily, and the buses are always honking and passing so we opted to fly, the open ticket would have been $60 per person and our flights from Ho Chi Minh-Da Nang and Da Nang-Hanoi were only $100.
 Flying saves days on buses too.